 - Expedited testing is available in emergency situations.
 Healthcare providers, veterinarians, public health or law enforcement may contact MDH Epidemiology at 651-201-5414 to discuss the need for an expedited test.

-- Positive rabies reports are telephoned immediately to the veterinarian, healthcare provider, or other submitter listed on the Rabies Specimen Submission Form, followed by a written, mailed, confirmation.
+- Positive rabies reports are telephoned immediately to the veterinarian, health care provider, or other submitter listed on the Rabies Specimen Submission Form.

 - Positive test results are reported to the Minnesota Board of Animal Health (BAH) and the Minnesota Department of Health (MDH).